Matthew Steven Johnson

 3 confirmed

-In a series of brutal crimes between 2000 and 2001, Matthew Steven Johnson, an American serial killer and rapist, murdered at least three female sex workers in Hartford, Connecticut.
-Johnson, born May 24, 1963, was apprehended on January 13, 2002, and subsequently convicted of three counts of murder, receiving a sentence of 180 years in prison.
-He is also a suspect in the deaths of two additional women, though he has not been charged in those cases.
-Key evidence in the investigation included forensic links to the crime scenes and testimonies from survivors of his earlier assaults, which established a pattern of violence against vulnerable women.
-Johnson is currently incarcerated at Cheshire Correctional Institution.
+Matthew Steven Johnson, an American serial killer and rapist, is responsible for the murders of at least three female sex workers between 2000 and 2001 in Hartford, Connecticut.
+Johnson, born on May 24, 1963, was apprehended on January 13, 2002, and subsequently convicted of three counts of murder, receiving a sentence of 180 years in prison.
+He is also a suspect in the deaths of two additional women but has not been charged in those cases.
+Johnson's modus operandi involved luring vulnerable women to isolated locations, where he would sexually assault and then brutally murder them, often using strangulation and physical violence.
+He is currently incarcerated at Cheshire Correctional Institution.

 The Dark Path of Matthew Steven Johnson